getodk/docs/docs/central-api-accounts-and-users.rst

                   - string

+                    .. raw:: html

-                    The email address of the User account whose password is to be reset.
+                      <p>The email address of the User account whose password is to be reset.</p>